Weissenbacher–Zweymüller syndrome: Presentation

 The disorder causes facial abnormalities, skeletal malformation and occasionally neural tube defects; the skeletal disfigurements resolve to a degree in the course of development.

-Mutations in different parts of the gene may lead to deafness or Stickler syndrome type III (eye problems: myopia, retinal detachment and skeletal abnormalities).
+Mutations in different parts of the gene may lead to deafness or Stickler syndrome type III (myopia, retinal detachment and skeletal abnormalities).

 Infants and children: Infants that are born with Weissenbacher-Zweymüller syndrome usually have short bones in their arms and legs.
 The thigh and upper arm bones are wider than usual resulting in a dumbbell-shape while the bones of the vertebrae may be abnormal.
 Typical abnormal facial features can be wide-set protruding eyes (hypertelorism), a small and upturned nose with a flat bridge, small jaw (micrognathia) and a cleft palate.
 Some infants have high-frequency hearing loss.
 Infants may also exhibit a psychomotor delay.
 After the period of growth deficiency the individual makes improvements in bone growth leading to a normal physical development around age 5 or 6.

 Adults: Many with Weissenbacher-Zweymüller syndrome have a catch-up growth phase causing the adults to not be unusually short.
 Many adults still will have hearing loss and typical abnormal facial features of Weissenbacher-Zweymüller syndrome.